The heat cycle in female dogs

-What can a dog owner feed his dog when in heat?
+What can a dog owner feed his dog when in the heat?

 Dr. Daniel says that since many female dogs will lose their appetite during the heat cycle, it is recommended that you give your dog some extra treat such as giving her some meat baby food.

 Make sure to drain fats from the menu or give her more boiled foods to avoid diarrhea.

 However, do not force your dog to eat because most dogs won’t skip a day or two without eating something.

 Do dogs have to be in heat to get pregnant?

 This is a yes Dr. Coger says.
 Estrus stage in a dog is the stage where eggs are released.
 It is only during this stage that pregnancy can result because it is the actual heat period.

 It is the period when the female is receptive to males and will show physical signs of readiness.

 Is it possible for a dog to get pregnant if they have a silent heat cycle?